-Gold’s acceptability as a store of value and a hedge against inflation, are characteristics that influence the commodity’s role as a counterweight against traditional stock market investments.
-Actions taken by the Fed to provide stimulus to the economy raise fears of inflation and sees investors scurrying towards the yellow metal for safety.
+Gold’s acceptability as a store of value and a hedge against inflation influences the commodity’s role as a counterweight against traditional stock market investments.
+The Fed takes actions to stimulate the economy to raise fears of inflation and see investors scurrying towards the yellow metal for safety.

-Time and again, gold has proven its credentials in terms of liquidity, returns, and its role as a counterbalance, making it a compelling diversifier as an investment.
+Time and again, gold has proven its credentials in terms of liquidity, returns, and its role as a counterbalance, making it an effective diversifier as an investment.
 All these qualities have made investors rely on it throughout human history, especially in times of uncertainty.
-Let us briefly look at some of gold’s special qualities:
+Let us briefly look at some of gold’s unique qualities:

-Although gold does not always outperform stocks in terms of return on investment, it does fare better than them over particular stretches of time.
+Although gold does not consistently outperform stocks in terms of return on investment, it does fare better than them over particular periods.

-It may not readily generate cash flow, but specific types of gold-based assets are relatively easy to convert into cash.
+It may not readily generate cash flow, but specific gold-based assets are relatively easy to convert into cash.

 Mostly, gold performance is at variance with stocks and bonds.
 When the stocks rise, gold may fall, or vice versa.